instagibbs/bolts/XX-eltoo-peer-protocol.md

 operating channel to appear to be a single pubkey output even after being spent, reducing fees in the common case.

-First round is parties sending each other nonces and completing fee negotiation, the second round results in partial signatures being passed to all parties, resulting in a valid signature for cooperative closing transaction.

 It's critically important that nonces are never re-used, giving the recommendation that the nonces be wiped in between sessions.